CPS Acoustic Classification

 Welcome

 West Coast coastal pelagic species play an important role in the California Current ecosystem.
-They’re food sources for marine mammals, sea birds, and larger fish, and they support commercial and recreational fisheries.
-The biomass and abundance estimates derived from this project are used in stock assessment models to support sustainable fisheries.
+They’re food sources for marine mammals, sea birds, and larger fish, and they support commercial and recreational fisheries (Zwolinski et al. 2014).
+Each year the NOAA Southwest Fisheries Science Center surveys the west coast from Baja Mexico to Vancouver Island, Canada to measure the biomass of 5 key coastal pelagic species: Pacific Sardine Sardinops sagax, Northern Anchovy Engraulis mordax, Pacific Mackerel Scomber japonicus, Jack Mackerel Trachurus symmetricus, Pacific Herring Clupea pallasii, and Round Herring Etrumeus acuminatus.
+The biomass and abundance estimates derived from the survey are used in stock assessment models to support sustainable fisheries.

 Document Objective: